Did you know that left unaddressed, chronic loneliness can cause the same amount of damage to your lifespan as smoking 15 cigarettes a day?

 Help others – volunteering is a great way to form meaningful connections with others.
 It is also a natural way to add some purpose to your life.
 Do you have causes you feel passionate about?

 Reconnect with old friends – Have you lost touch with a good friend from elementary school?
 A friend in a town that you lived in before?
-Just because you don’t see someone, it doesn’t mean they can’t be a valuable friend every day.
+Just because you don’t see someone doesn’t mean they can’t be a valuable friend every day.

 Try something new – Is there something you’ve always wanted to try but never have?
 A hobby or activity that you want to try out?
 Sign up or join.